TD22057/insteon-mqtt/README.md

 - MQTT payload templates.
 - yaml config validator  (voluptuous like HA?)

 ## Setup

 Create a virtual env with Python 3 (I happen to use miniconda for this) and install the dependencies from requirements.txt.

-Edit the config.yaml file and list the Insteon devices by type and address.
-There is no automatic device discovery.
-Devices must be linked both ways (as a controller and responder) to the PLM modem (this will not be required in the final version).
+Edit the config.yaml file and list the Insteon devices you have by type and address.
+There is no automatic device discovery at this time.
+Devices must already be linked both ways (as a controller and responder) with the PLM modem (this will not be required in the final version).

 Set the startup_refresh input to True in config.yaml and run the run.py script.
 Subscribe to the topic's defined in the config.yaml